Mass Foundations: Redemption in the Stars

 He stood up steadily, kicking off whatever particular pieces of garbage were on his black boots.
 Dusting off his armored vault jumpsuit, the Courier took a thorough, good look at himself.
 He knew that rifts in the space-time continuum can tear things apart at an atomic level, so he had to be sure.

 He placed his hands all over a chiseled face that went well with his tall, lean, and athletic body.
 His face.
-His brown, rectangular eyes and his tawny skin tone came from a mixed heritage in Vault 15, common among citizens of the NCR.
+His brown, rectangular eyes and his olive skin tone came from a mixed heritage in Vault 15, common among citizens of the NCR.
 His dark-brown hair was cut and combed neatly weeks ago while his anchor beard had just been trimmed.

 So his body was still here.
 Hands, arms, legs, feet… everything was left intact.
 He let out a relieved sigh, taking in the comfort he was still himself, and he was still alive.